 When in doubt, wear black.
 Black hides most wear, tear, and dirt that you’re bound to accumulate for such a long period of time.
-Black staples allow for versatility day or night, and can be paired with countless bolder statement pieces, so make sure to include a lot of black in your packing list.
+Black staples allow for versatility day or night and can be paired with countless bolder statement pieces, so make sure to include a lot of black in your packing list.

 We’re all for showing some skin, but depending on where your wanderlust leads you, it’s a good idea to bring something to cover up.
 If you’re sightseeing cathedrals in Europe or riding camels in the Sahara Desert, it’s important to have either an oversized scarf or a chic cardigan to go along with what’s culturally and socially appropriate.
 In some places, showing some shoulder can draw unwanted attention to yourself, or even keep you from visiting sacred spaces.

 Leave extra space in your bag.
-This can be quite challenging, but think of packing light as a future investment in your wardrobe.
+This can be quite challenging but think of packing light as a future investment in your wardrobe.
 Finding your new favorite outfits abroad are inevitable (thank goodness!), and you might shop more than you originally planned.

-Let’s be real for a sec–when you’re travelling, it’s okay to re-wear jeans, outerwear, and other durable items a couple of times before a wash, but not underwear (duh)!
+Let’s be real for a sec–when you’re traveling, it’s okay to re-wear jeans, outerwear, and other durable items a couple of times before a wash, but not underwear (duh)!
 Bring 20 pairs at least–they’re tiny when they’re rolled up, and will get you through times in between washes!

 Pick tops that pop to accent your basic bottoms and skirts and add dimension.
 Don’t forget a couple of basic comfortable tees, too, for those laid-back days.